Review Proposed Changes

 The organization shall be known as the Watercolor Society of Alabama.

 The purpose of this organization shall be to promote and foster work in watercolor (aqua media), which the Society specifies as a water-soluble media used in an aqueous manner.
-“Aqua Media” is defined as watercolor, casein, gouache, egg tempera, and acrylic paints as well as metallic, ink, watercolor crayon and watercolor pencil.
-The aqua media can be applied to watercolor paper, watercolor or illustration board, Yupo, or synthetic paper, watercolor canvas (without added medium) and clay board (example, Aqua board).
+“Aqua Media” is defined as watercolor, casein, gouache, egg tempera, and acrylic paints as well as metallic, watercolor ink, watercolor crayon and watercolor pencil.
+The aqua media can be applied to watercolor paper, watercolor or illustration board, Yupo, or synthetic paper, watercolor canvas (without added medium) and clay board (example, Aqua board.
 Collage items, if used, must be painted by the artist on one or a combination of the following: watercolor paper, white rice paper without inclusions, white tissue paper, Yupo or other synthetic papers.
 Texture mediums are not permitted.
-The finished painting cannot be varnished.
+The finished painting cannot be varnished (covered with any type of material that prohibits identification of the allowed aqua media).
 WSA shall offer incentives to assist artists working in this medium through the exhibition and competition held annually by the Society.
 Further objectives include service to the art viewing public and students by enabling Alabamians to view choice works in this medium from all regions of the United States of America.

 A. Associate Membership